DAI-Lab/Cents/README.md

 If you want to train models using the [Open Power Systems dataset](https://data.open-power-system-data.org/household_data/), you will need to download the following file:

 - household_data_15min_singleindex.csv

+and again place it under the path specified in `data_config.yaml`.

 # What's next?